grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Suddenly all her doubts came flooding back, and Cassandra felt her ears go warm inside the headphones.
 She instinctively knew that motor off in the water was _Grackle_.
 Still behind them, still pursuing, perhaps never having left.
 She also knew that she should have known it was their pursuers when she heard the first faint wavering contact hours ago in the early part of the day.
 She realized she had made a mistake, potentially a large one, and that made her afraid to say anything.

 She listened to the sound for a few minutes, only just barely easing the directional wheel back and forth across the signal with the tip of a shaking finger, trying to lock in on the strongest bearing.
 It was only when Hemi put his heavy hand on her shoulder that she realized that he had been standing behind her, watching.
-Even without hearing, it was possible for him to read the gauges and knew she was on something.
+Even without hearing, it was possible for him to read the gauges and know she was on something.
 Cassandra looked up at him.
 She wrestled down her fear about the mistake she had made.

 She slipped a headphone off one ear.
 "Something's there, Hemi."